spatie/laravel-deleted-models/README.md

 $blogPost = BlogPost::restore(5); // $blogPost will be restored and returned
 ```

 This way of preserving information when deleting can be seen as an alternative to soft deletes.
-You can read more on the trade-offs [in this blog post](https://brandur.org/fragments/deleted-record-insert) and [this one](https://brandur.org/soft-deletion).
+You can read more on the trade-offs [in this blog post](https://freek.dev/2416-a-package-to-automatically-copy-deleted-records-to-a-separate-table).

 ## Support us